-It made it memorable, noticeable, but also short, and to the point.
+It made it memorable, noticeable, but also short and to the point.

-Rather than using a traditional call to action, Deadpool stays on brand and brings attention to the release with the Deadpool hashtag, and a vaguely inappropriate joke that gets your attention.
+Rather than using a traditional call-to-action, Deadpool stays on brand and brings attention to the release with the Deadpool hashtag and a vaguely inappropriate joke that gets your attention.

-Developing a strong, cheeky online voice can help you choose unique calls to action that can slip under the radar while still driving engagement.
+Developing a strong, cheeky online voice can help you choose unique calls-to-action that can slip under the radar while still driving engagement.

-Netflix has a great social media strategy.
-They bank on their free trial and the simplistic design when it comes to their landing page.
-But they’re masters at the conversational side of things.
+Netflix has a stellar social media strategy.
+They bank on their free trial and the simplistic design for their landing page.
+But they are quite innovative in aspects of conversational promotion.